ptomulik/testmd/rst/README.rst

 Simple Thunderbird add-on for every-day re-submission of messages forwarded to you by your users (usually spam/ham samples).
-It gathers forwarded messages received from multiple users and sends them to a specified recipient(s) (opposite to `Mail Merge`_, which sends from single sender to a possibly-large list of recipients).
+It gathers forwarded messages received from multiple users and sends them to a specified recipient(s) as it were sent by you.

 Overwiev
 --------